allegroai/clearml-serving/examples/pipeline/readme.md

 > **_Notice:_**  You can also change the serving service while it is already running!
-This includes adding/removing endpoints, adding canary model routing etc.
+This includes adding/removing endpoints, adding canary model routing etc. by default new endpoints/models will be automatically updated after 1 minute